Fenix WF11E 200lm In-depth review, Pros and Cons

 Magnetic | yes |

-The "7" in the IP67 rating indicates that the WF11E flashlight, can withstand being submerged in water up to a certain depth for a limited time without being damaged.
-The WF11E flashlight is magnetic.
-It allows you to attach the flashlight to metal surfaces, freeing up your hands for other tasks.
+The "7" in the IP67 rating shows that the flashlight can survive being submerged in water.
+It can withstand a certain depth for a limited time without getting damaged.
+The WF11E flashlight clings to metal surfaces.
+This grants you the freedom to go hands-free.

 Package contents | 3 x AA batteries lanyard spare o-ring |